EUROPEAN COMMISSION INTRODUCES ‘GREEN LANES’ TO FACILITATE FREIGHT TRANSPORT

 On March 23, the Commission further issued a Communication on the implementation of such green lanes which are to be opened principally on existing Trans-European Transport Network (Ten-T) network crossings.
 The TEN-T network is a project to develop a Europe-wide network of railway lines, roads, inland waterways, maritime shipping routes, ports, airports and railroad terminals.
 Any checks and health screening of transport workers passing through the designated green lanes at intra-EU border crossings should not exceed 15 minutes.
 For this purpose, the Communication has adopted a number of measures to streamline intra-EU freight transport stipulating that:

-–At green lanes crossings transport workers may only be asked to produce their identification document, their driving licence, and a Certificate for International Transport Workers to be filled in by their employer (Annex 3 to the Communication);
+–At green lanes crossings transport workers may only be asked to produce their identification document, their driving license, and a Certificate for International Transport Workers to be filled in by their employer (Annex 3 to the Communication);

 –Health screening of transport workers should only be carried out on one side of the border to avoid time consumption on multiple tests carried out in different Member States;